 About 13,300 blood centers in 169 countries report collecting a total of 106 million donations.
 In the United States, there are approximately 2,400 institutions (community, regional, and ARC blood centers; hospital blood banks; and hospital transfusion services) and 9,500 individuals are members of the AABB.

-Steps on How to Start a Blood Bank in 2023
+Steps on How to Start a Blood Bank

 1. Conduct Market Research